The main parts of a book have stayed almost the same throughout the years.

 The author writes the preface.
 It often gives a backstory to how the story came into being.

-The acknowledgement page is where you might have a list of contributors.
-You can also thank people who helped you with writing and creating your book.
+The acknowledgment page is where you might have a list of contributors.
+You can also thank the people who helped you with writing and creating your book.

-An introduction appears before the first chapter of a book.
-Generally, it is for nonfiction books.
+An introduction appears before the first chapter.
+Generally, it is for nonfiction.

 It often contains a short author bio and helps give credibility to the author and the subject matter.

-Both fiction and nonfiction books are divided into chapters.
-Chapter headings and titles give logic and order to a book.
+Both fiction and nonfiction are divided into chapters.
+Chapter headings and titles give logic and order.

 Each heading is listed in the Table of Contents.